 This app can be used on Windows and Mac devices.

 Not all communication should be asynchronous.
 When it comes to one-on-ones, team meetings, and staying aligned on goals, Hypercontext is an incredibly helpful tool.

 Hypercontext is a solution that empowers leaders and their teams to be high-performing by combining quarterly goals, weekly meetings, and engagement measures in one place.
 The tool allows you to build shared agendas for one-on-one, team, and cross-functional meetings, access hundreds of tailored conversation starters, assign action items, and hold everyone accountable.

 Hypercontext is a dedicated space for employees and managers to exchange feedback, document decisions, and track goals, all while driving engagement up across the company.

 The best productivity app for password management

 In an era where our privacy and personal finances are guarded by little less than an email and password, it’s very important to take precautions.
 Using the same password for long periods of time or sharing them across services is not advised.
-If your login credentials for your bank are the same one you use for a lower security site, a compromised database could put you in serious danger.
+If your login credentials for your bank are the same one you use for a lower security site, a compromised database could put you in serious danger for identity theft.

 LastPass helps mitigate the risk significantly by auto-generating long, complex passwords and storing them securely under a master account.
 This ensures that every site you’re on has a unique password from the others.
 With the Chrome extension installed, LastPass will let you autofill the passwords so that you don’t have to go through the hassle of opening up a spreadsheet and manually copying them over.